Notice of Intent: Medium and Heavy-Duty Vehicle Charging Hubs Program

 • Identify and match preliminary site hosts with baseload fleets;

-• Conduct financial analyses to identify recommended business models and ownership structures for Direct Current Fast Charging (“DCFC”) corridors and depots;
+• Conduct financial analyses to identify recommended business models and ownership structures for level 2 and Direct Current Fast Charging (“DCFC”) depots;

 • Perform on-site assessments and manage facility upgrades;